Sarcasm- The Double Edged Sword

 Laughter is my go-to or knee-jerk reaction to most things that are out of my control.
 Grief, stress, anger...
 I can feel giggles bubbling up from inside as a sort of coping mechanism, so yes, I can be found, perhaps not out and out laughing, but a tense giggle at the most inopportune times.

 I can only assume that I would laugh at a gunman who tried to rob me at gunpoint.
 It would be funny to me, not that I could lose my life, but that I have nothing for him to steal.
 My knee-jerk reaction would be laughter.
-I know.
+That poor criminal, just trying to do his "job", not looking to be heckled. (sarcasm) I know.
 It doesn't make sense.
 But I'm the one who laughs at funerals because I want to remember the good times.
 I'm the one who tries to make others laugh in a time of crisis to divert the attention from what is causing them pain.
 I am the one who laughs through my tears because I am at such a loss, and I am convinced that there is a silver lining somewhere.
 Life is pretty funny, you know.
 Irony can be downright hilarious at times... okay, for me anyway.
+And if you can't laugh at yourself, life can get pretty intense.
+So I laugh at myself... and everyone else too.

-My sarcasm definitely stems from that, I think.
+My sarcasm definitely stems from all that, I think.
 It is easier for me to come back with a sarcastic quip than have to deal with the "real" issue.
 They say that there is a modicum of truth in every sarcastic comment...
 I'm inclined to believe that is true.
+But again, truth when softened by a little bit of laughter, is so much easier to get through.
+Am I wrong?

 For example, I have a co-worker who brings in tasty baked goods on a regular basis.
 And every day, I yell at her (when I say yell, I don't mean raise my voice, I mean sarcastically scold) that she is trying to make me fat.
 Am I really angry at her?
 No. Do I think she is personally attacking my waistline?
 No. But the pastries ARE there, tempting me and I COULD blame her for putting that temptation in front of me... testing me....
+So my sarcastic side "blames" her for tempting me and downplays the exact opposite that she is being thoughtful and caring to the people she works with.
+(Sarcasm often times takes the extreme opposite of a situation in order to make an exaggerated comical point) I'm not even mad.
+Not at all.
+But I scold her.
 And until she realizes that I have a sarcastic sense of humor, she may think that I am really and truly angry with her.
 Which is not the case.
 And that would hurt me immensely because I would never choose to hurt anyone's feelings.
 But the words come out because it is just who I am and a lot of times I end up apologizing to those who don't know how to read me.

 I am usually around people who can handle it and even play along.
 Both of my children have a razor sharp sense of humor and I love the banter with them.
 Whoo!
 They keep me on my toes... so since I enjoy such clever conversations with them, I assume- there's that word again- that others can keep up as well.